OlivierLD/ROB/docker/README.md

 This builds an image named `mux-sample-vnc:latest`.

 ## Run a container from the image
-From this image, you can run a container:
+From this image, you can run a container.
+On the machine you built the image on:
 ```
 $ docker run -it --name mux-desktop --rm -p 5901:5901 -p 9999:9999 -e USER=root mux-sample-vnc:latest /bin/bash
 ```